 Start by refining effective communication workflows.
 In general, communication workflows are often overlooked or underdeveloped during the initial installment.
 Simply converting from paper to EHR communication is great, but what about taking electronic communication a step further?
 Instead of sending unsolicited emails, scheduling spontaneous meetings, or making arbitrary phone calls, allow the EHR to drive the work.

 For example, manually routing or triggering processes in the legacy workflow can generally be designed in the EHR.
 Here are several examples of communication workflows that enhanced during PI:

 - Prioritizing surgery or patient add-ons within 24-72 hours

 - Sending patients notifications through portals for missing information

 - Routing claim errors to the owning department

 - Automatically requesting medical records from release of information

 - Directing denials to the appropriate owning area

 Even with proper planning and attention to detail, it is inevitable a process will not function as expected.
 But strong communication between departments is key to navigating rough water.
-Consider partnering with a firm that understands the importance of communication with an HER – they can help navigate and provide guidance where breakdowns may occur.
+Consider partnering with a firm that understands the importance of communication with an EHR – they can help navigate and provide guidance where breakdowns may occur.